 What Are The Different Forms Of Acne?

-They appear not just on the face but on the back, chest, neck, shoulders, upper arms, and buttocks as well.
+They appear not just on the face but also on the back, chest, neck, shoulders, upper arms, and buttocks.
 And as mentioned above, anyone can get it.
 Anyone.

 Watch What You Eat

-Certain food can cause a spike in blood sugar, boosting insulin.
+Certain foods can cause a spike in blood sugar, boosting insulin.
 The overproduction of insulin in the bloodstream allows for changes that can lead to the growth of pore-clogging cells.
 Stick to whole grains, beans, and vegetables, and cut down on carbohydrates such as pasta, white rice, white bread, and sugar.

 Get Out And Get Active

-Inject Some Omega-3 Fatty Acids Into Your Diet
+Include Some Omega-3 Fatty Acids Into Your Diet

 Wash Your Face Properly